RobZuazua/CrashCode/README.md

-# Mastering the Technical Interview
+# Master the Technical Interview

 I made Crash Code to inspire engineers of all backgrounds to master the technical coding interview.

-The truth is simple. ***Intuitive understanding > practice***
+The truth is simple. ***Intuitive understanding > practice***.

-## Endless Possibilities
+## Open Doors in Your Life

 Traditional coding interviews remain a major part of evaluation for most companies.

-Fortunately, there is but a limited amount of understanding required to pass basically every technical coding interview.

-Mastering the technical coding interview opens doors.
+Mastering the technical coding interview can transform your life.
 New coworkers, new friends, new possibilities.

-What are you waiting for?

 ## Training